 Use a wire brush or scraping tool to scrub off loose rust and flaking paint.
 Work in small sections (2–3 feet at a time) to be thorough.

 For stubborn spots, use 80-grit sandpaper to scrape away flakes.
 This step takes 1–2 hours for a 50-foot fence.
+Removing loose material is key to creating a smooth surface for metal painting.

 Step 4: Sand the surface to smooth rough areas